MontaVista-OpenSourceTechnology/clixon-backend-helper/README.md

 ## Compile and run

+NOTE: This requires a version of clixon after 7.3.0.
+As of writing, that is the latest version, so you will need to pull the end of the clixon git tree at the moment.

 Build and install clixon first, or install it from your distro if available.
 Then run:
 ```